ROCm/TransferBench/docs/reference/presets.rst

 All-to-all preset (a2a)
 ========================

-The a2a preset tests parallel transfers between all pairs of GPU devices.
-It measures bidirectional bandwidth across every GPU-to-GPU combination on a single node or multinode system.
+The a2a preset tests parallel transfers between all pairs of GPU devices within a single node.
+It measures bidirectional bandwidth across every GPU-to-GPU combination on a single node, which is performed simultaneously on all nodes in a multinode system.
 It supports GFX (compute kernel) and DMA all-to-all, and optionally adds a parallel NIC executor ring (when ``NUM_QUEUE_PAIRS`` > 0).

 **Key features:**